creative-coding-lab/creative-coding-lab.github.io/resources.md

 Cookbook](https://docs.google.com/document/d/1Y2A9jh5XxCojrMkIbzu2FROSv4Tl3izR-OERsgMzCZc/edit?usp=drive_web&ouid=112951101116018294463).
 A coding cookbook contains recipes, organized by task.

-[OpenProcessing Tutorials](https://www.notion.so/55581dbef83f40e3a386ddc6be1bbee8?v=6cbd3221f9ca493781875887b169abca) is a set of step-by-step examples that illustrate various techniques.
+[p5.js Tutorials](https://www.notion.so/55581dbef83f40e3a386ddc6be1bbee8?v=6cbd3221f9ca493781875887b169abca) is a set of step-by-step examples that demonstrate various concepts or techniques.
+Items that are tagged "CCL F20" were written this semester, in order to answer student questions or otherwise supplement the course material.

 ## Online Tools